antaga04/pi-calculation/README.md

 ### Key Observations

-1. **Accuracy**: All versions (serial and parallel) produced Pi values that are very close to each other, indicating that the parallelization did not affect the computation accuracy.
+1. **Accuracy**: All versions (serial and parallel) produced Pi values that are very close to each other, indicating that the parallelization did not affect the computation accuracy much.

 2. **Performance**:

    - The serial version took the longest time to complete (`0.904 seconds`).
-   - The parallel version with 4 threads performed the best, taking only `0.332 seconds`.
+   - The parallel version with 8 threads performed the best, taking only `0.071 seconds`.
    - As the number of threads decreases, the performance gets closer to the serial version, with 1 thread essentially matching the serial version's performance (`0.379 seconds`).

 3. **CPU Utilization**:
    - The serial version used only `40%` of the CPU's capacity, indicating it was not fully utilizing the available CPU cores.
    - The parallel version with 4 threads used `113%` of the CPU's capacity, showing that it utilized more than one core effectively.
    - The parallel version with 2 threads used `197%` of the CPU's capacity, indicating it effectively used two cores.
+   - The parallel version with 8 threads used `671%` of the CPU's capacity, indicating it effectively used two cores.

 ### Conclusion

 - **Scalability**: The parallel version scales well with the number of threads, reducing the total elapsed time significantly when using multiple threads.
-- **Optimal Threads**: The optimal number of threads seems to be 4 for your current hardware and problem size.
+- **Optimal Threads**: The optimal number of threads seems to be 4 or 8.
 More threads might yield diminishing returns due to overhead or limitations in parallelization.
+- **Anotations**: When the number of loops is incremented the accuracy improves; but so does the time.

+## Team

+- Jorge Ortega Izquierdo
+- Adrián Anta Gil